SimplyChark/book/chapters/2.typ

 effortlessness through validation.
 Within a month of consistent practice, one can verify that, when left alone, there is natural resolution to affliction and confusion.
-The plasticity of karmic conditioning can exhaust itself within awareness.
+The plasticity of karmic conditioning exhausts itself within awareness.

 Referencing the three modes of liberation, we know when we're seeing an old habit, greeting them like an old friend.